Gulab Singh: Intrigue at Lahore

 On the death of Ranjit Singh in 1839, Lahore became a center of conspiracies and intrigue in which the three Jammu brothers were involved.
 They succeeded in placing the administration in the hands of Prince Nau Nihal Singh with Raja Dhian Singh as prime minister.
-However, in 1840, during the funeral procession of his father Maharaja Kharak Singh, Nau Nihal Singh together with Udham Singh, son of Gulab Singh, died when an old brick gate collapsed on them.
+However, in 1840, during the funeral procession of his father Maharaja Kharak Singh, Nau Nihal Singh together with Udham Singh, son of Gulab Singh, died under suspicious circumstances when an old brick gate collapsed on them.

-In January 1841 Sher Singh, son of Ranjit Singh tried to seize the throne of Lahore but was repulsed by the Jammu brothers.
+In January 1841, Sher Singh, son of Ranjit Singh tried to seize the throne of Lahore but was repulsed by the Jammu brothers.
 The defense of the fort was in the hands of Gulab Singh.

 After peace was made between the two sides, Gulab Singh and his men were allowed to leave with their weapons.
-On this occasion, he is said to have taken away a large amount of the Lahore treasure to Jammu.
+On this occasion, he is said to have taken away a large amount of Lahore's treasure to Jammu.

 Recognition as Maharaja

 Meanwhile, in the continuing intrigues at Lahore, the Sandhawalia Sardars (related to Ranjit Singh) murdered Raja Dhian Singh and the Sikh Maharaja Sher Singh in 1842.
-Subsequently, Gulab Singh’s youngest brother, Suchet Singh, and nephew, Hira Singh, were also murdered.
+Subsequently, Gulab Singh's youngest brother, Suchet Singh, and nephew, Hira Singh, were also murdered.
 As the administration collapsed the Khalsa soldiery clamored for the arrears of their pay.
 In 1844 the Lahore court commanded an invasion of Jammu to extract money from Gulab Singh, reputed to be the richest Raja north of the Sutlej River as he had taken most of the Lahore treasury.

-However, the Gulab Singh agreed to negotiate on his behalf with the Lahore court.
+However, Gulab Singh agreed to negotiate on his behalf with the Lahore court.
 These negotiations imposed an indemnity of 27 lakh Nanakshahee rupees on the Raja.

-Lacking the resources to occupy such a large region immediately after annexing portions of Punjab, the British recognised Gulab Singh as a Maharaja directly tributary to them on payment of 75 thousand Nanakshahee Rupees for the war-indemnity (this payment was justified on account of Gulab Singh legally being one of the chiefs of the Kingdom of Lahore and thus responsible for its treaty obligations).
-The angry courtiers of Lahore (particularly the baptized Sikh, Lal Singh) then incited the governor of Kashmir to rebel against Gulab Singh, but this rebellion was defeated, thanks in great part to the action of Herbert Edwardes, Assistant Resident at Lahore.
+Lacking the resources to occupy such a large region immediately after annexing portions of Punjab, the British recognised Gulab Singh as a Maharaja directly tributary to them on payment of 75 thousand Nanakshahee Rupees for the war-indemnity.
+The angry courtiers of Lahore then incited the governor of Kashmir Imamuddin to rebel against Gulab Singh, but this rebellion was defeated, thanks in great part to the action of Herbert Edwardes, Assistant Resident at Lahore.

 In the second Sikh War of 1849, he allowed his Sikh soldiers to desert and go to fight alongside their brethren in Punjab.
 The treaties of Chushul and Amritsar had defined the borders of the Kingdom of Jammu in the east, south, and west but the northern border was still undefined.
-In 1850 the fort of Chilas in the Dard country was conquered.
+In 1850, the fort of Chilas in the Dard country was conquered.

-Maharaja Gulab Singh died on 30 June 1857 and was succeeded by his son, Ranbir Singh.
+Maharaja Gulab Singh died on the 30th of June 1857 and was succeeded by his son, Ranbir Singh.